kaesetoast/elementary-cursors/README.md

 A cursor theme for elementary OS.

+These cursors are free artwork; you can redistribute them and/or modify them under the terms of the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.txt).

 ###Installing

 Copy the 'elementary' folder into '/usr/share/icons', then set your cursor theme using your favourite tool or: